 Mission San Juan Capistrano had an average population, peaking at 1,361 in 1812.
 They had a variety of livestock including cattle, sheep, goats, pigs, horses, and a mule.
 In 1819, they had over 31,000 animals.
 Agricultural production here was good and crops of wheat, barley, corn, beans, peas, lentils, and garbanzos were consistently harvested.

 Visitors to Mission San Juan Capistrano can attend regular masses or take one of the many educational and informational tours available.
-The mission also hosts several community events throughout the year including Field of Honor, Capistrano Lights, Music Under the Stars, and St. Joseph’s Day.
+The mission also hosts several community events throughout the year including Field of Honor, Capistrano Lights, Music Under the Stars, the Swallows Day Parade ending spot and St. Joseph’s Day.